burlachenkok/exploring-python3/python3-note.md

 ## Environment Managers

-Each project may have a specific requirement in a specific version of the library and this is the motivation behind the environment manager idea which is presented in the Python ecosystem.
+Each project may have a specific requirement in a specific version of the library, and this is the motivation behind the environment manager idea, which is presented in the Python ecosystem.

 The `venv` module is a standard virtual environment in Python.
-However, another environment manager which is extremely popular is `conda`.
+However, another environment manager that is extremely popular is `conda`.
 In this section, we will compare `venv` with `conda`.
-If you want to obtain a list of available conda environments please use [conda info -e](https://docs.conda.io/projects/conda/en/main/commands/info.html).
+If you want to obtain a list of available conda environments, please use [conda info -e](https://docs.conda.io/projects/conda/en/main/commands/info.html).

 | # | **Command in Conda**      | **Command in venv module** | **Description** |